 Other benchmarks are also measured, such as staff turnover and morale, and consideration is given to succession planning to ensure that there is cover for key roles.

 The majority of our risk management efforts are focused in this area.
 This considers the entire operation of the business including administrative errors, procedures, functionality of our premises, reliance on third party providers such as IT systems and competency of our employees.

 All operational risks which can be identified are logged and categorised on an annual basis.
-The strategy for dealing with these risks is reviewed and approved by the board of Clarion.
+The strategy for dealing with these risks is reviewed and where actions are identified, they are approved by the board of Clarion.

 Clarion continuously evaluates its internal controls to ensure that they are operating as designed and are effective in preventing losses or errors.
 This is achieved by internal checks and monitoring and by the use of third parties to undertake independent reviews.

 The company avoids high risks and mitigates other risks by effective controls and monitoring.

 The risks from a loss of profitability during periods of stress are, in the opinion of the board, covered by adequate reserves to ensure that the company can continue to trade.
 This is supported by the stress tests that are carried out annually.